TungstenRPA/PartnerSeminar/README.md

 * Roadmap Themes - Customer Experience - Continuous Engagement

 ## Session 2 - Intelligent Automation
+* Cloud
+  * Our Cloud or your Cloud - it's your choice.
   * KTA Cloud.
-RPA Cloud.
+   * RPA Cloud.
-  * Our Cloud or your Cloud - it's your choice.
+      * Current limitations
+        * Only 2 CRE Licenses.
+        * No access to Desktop Automation.
+        * Robots limited to 15 minutes.
-  * Migrating to the cloud.
+      * Migrating to Cloud.
+      * Breaking complex robots into smaller pieces.
+        * parallelization.
+        * Quick RPA.
+        * RPA Cloud.
+        * Recoverability.
+        * Data safety.
 * How to face your competitors.

 ## Sessions 3 - AI, Accuracy, Automation